gramps-project/gramps-web/README.md

 ## Demo

-A demo deployment based on the Gramps example family tree is available at https://davidmstraub.github.io/Gramps.js/.
+A demo deployment based on the Gramps example family tree is available at https://grampsjs-demo.herokuapp.com.

-## Project status

-The project is in active development but can already be used.

-Please use [Github issues](https://github.com/DavidMStraub/Gramps.js/issues) for bug reports and feature requests.
-Contributions are welcome.

 ## Development setup